kauefraga/algorithms/README.md

   />
 </p>

-<h4 align="center">This is a implementation of Binary Search Algorithm in JS/TS + Time Complexity Analysis</h4>
+<h4 align="center">This is a implementation of Binary Search Algorithm in JS/TS and Python + Quicksort + Time/Space Complexity Analysis</h4>

 ## 📝 Table of contents
 - [**Binary Search Algorithm**](https://en.wikipedia.org/wiki/Binary_search_algorithm): (What is it?
 How?)